Sitomb® – Silicon tombac die casting

 Sitomb® is the result from decades of alloy development and process improvement at BREUCKMANN.
 With specific limitations in the tolerance range for alloy elements of silicon tombac complying with DIN EN 1982 (2.0492.05, C87800, CC761S) and targeted micro alloying, we were able to achieve the metallurgical optimum for our characteristics.

-To produce Sitomb, brass and silicon are mixed and afterwards quickly cooled down.
+To produce Sitomb®, brass is mixed with silicon and then cooled extremely quickly.
 At high temperatures around 1000°C silicon is able to move freely within the metal lattice.
 As soon as the metal cools down to room temperature, the silicon atoms get stuck in specific positions within the interstitial metal lattice.
 Subsequently, they tense up the structure which results in higher hardness and strength of the component.

 The fast solidification leads to a fine grain structure having good mechanical characteristics.
 Additionally, using silicon for alloys results in an unusual behavior during the local extension when cooling down (avoidance/reduction of casting porosities).